metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 Here in this case this will happen when you run `Set-NetworkProfile.ps1` which runs only on demand, however you won't notice this problem until system is rebooted.

+NOTE: Since Windows Firewall Ruleset v0.11.0, `Set-NetworkProfile.ps1` runs by default and there is no way to avoid this issue.

 There are many options to troubleshoot this problem, most of which are just a workaround but don't actually bring these options back, so here are my favorites that should fix it instead: